Skip to main content

 qk_circuit_instruction_clear

-void qk_circuit_instruction_clear(const QkCircuitInstruction *inst)
+void qk_circuit_instruction_clear(QkCircuitInstruction *inst)

 Clear the data in circuit instruction object.